danieljprice/splash/docs/settings.rst

 Turning arrow heads off for vector plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Vector plots can be plotted using arrows without heads using the “turn
+:ref:`sec:vectorplots` can be plotted using arrows without heads using the ``turn
-arrow heads on/off” option in the :ref:`sec:menu-v`.
+arrow heads on/off`` option in the :ref:`sec:menu-v`.

 Hiding vector arrows where there are no SPH particles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On rendered plots often arrows can appear where there are apparently no SPH particles because the interpolation is performed to all pixels within :math:`2h` of an SPH particle.
-Such arrows in regions of few or no particles can be hidden using the “hide arrows where there are no particles” option in the :ref:`sec:menu-v`.
+On :ref:`sec:renderplot` often arrows can appear where there are apparently no SPH particles because the interpolation is performed to all pixels within :math:`2h` of an SPH particle.
+Such arrows in regions of few or no particles can be hidden using the ``hide arrows where there are no particles`` option in the :ref:`sec:menu-v`.
 A threshold number of particles for each pixel can be specified, below which no arrow will be plotted on that pixel.

 Plotting a vector plot in a cross section slice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Vector plots are either in a cross section slice or are column
+:ref:`sec:vectorplots` are either in a :ref:`sec:xsec` or are column
-integrated projections depending on the setting of the “switch between
+integrated projections depending on the setting of the ``switch between
-cross section/projection” option in the x) menu.
+cross section/projection`` option in the :ref:`sec:menu-x`.
 Setting this to cross
-section and plotting a vector plot produces a vector plot in a cross
+section and plotting :ref:`sec:vectorplots` produces a vector plot in a cross
 section slice.

 Making all arrow the same length (i.e., showing direction only, not magnitude)